Exempt Well Updates: Subdivision Review Process and Combined Appropriation Guidance

 Moving Forward

 The water administration results of the Upper Missouri Waterkeeper case are twofold.
 First, DNRC no longer provides subdivision review letters.
 Second, all lots in a multi-phase subdivision must now share a combined water use limit of 10 acre-feet per year to qualify for a permit exception.
 This means some subdivisions may not have enough water under a single exception to serve every home.
-In response, DNRC worked with stakeholders to draft two bills for the 2025 Legislative session to help affect property owners and bring more clarity to the process.
-One of the bills, House Bill 681 (HB 681), passed and will become effective on January 1, 2026.
-HB 681 introduces coordination, efficiency, and consumer protection to subdivision review by providing certainty on water rights at the beginning of the building process:
+In response, DNRC worked with stakeholders to draft two bills for the 2025 Legislative session to help affected property owners and bring more clarity to the process:

 - The other bill, Senate Bill 358 (SB 358), sought to reform exempt well policy in Montana while also supporting existing homeowners in achieving water right compliance.
 SB 358 did not pass.
 In the absence of a legislative solution for water users impacted by the court decision DNRC is conducting outreach to Montana water users on how they may be impacted.